jiangxincode/KaboomZhihu/README.md

 + Add some extra function like this:
     + If you want to unfollow some people, you can choose which kind of people you will unfollow.
 + Use the schema to replace the dtd file.
++ Solve the problem of uncorrect cookie setting in httpclient.
++ Use multithreading in the crawler.

 ## Contributing